 Salaried Tuition Waiver.
 Graduate ESEs with a salaried appointment equal to or greater than 50% FTE will receive a waiver for the tuition (comprised of only the operating fee, capital building fee, and student service and activity fee) and non-resident tuition (if applicable) charged by the University.
 Tuition and non-resident tuition waivers will be prorated for graduate ESEs with a salaried appointment of less than 50% FTE (e.g., an appointment of 25% FTE will receive a waiver of 50% of tuition).

+Hourly Tuition Waiver.
+Effective September 1, 2025, ESEs with hourly appointments working 19 or more hours per week will receive a 20% waiver, remission, or reimbursement of tuition (consisting of only the operating fee, capital building fee, and student service and activity fee) and non-resident tuition (if applicable) charged by the University.
+ESEs working less than 19 hours per week will receive a prorated waiver, remission, or reimbursement at a rate of 1% of tuition per hour per week.

 Salaried Fee Waivers.
 Graduate ESEs will receive a waiver, remission, or reimbursement for the following mandatory fee: